dtang9/DT_Web/README.md

 # DT_Web
-This project is for ACM Spring 2019, Web Development Workshop.
+This project was for the ACM Spring 2019, Web Development Workshop.
-I am continuing to learn more about HTML, CSS, JavaScript, and some Bootstrap in the workshops.
+I expanded my knowledge about beginner HTML, CSS, JavaScript, and some Bootstrap in the workshops.
-I am applying these skills by creating a personal website.
-The website will contain the following pages: About me, Resume, Portfolio, and Contact.
+I applied these skills when I created a personal website.
+The website contains the following pages: About me, Resume, and Portfolio.
 The website is incomplete and is still in progress.